Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 - So far _mostly_ on simplified, idealized systems.
   - "Black boxes" of cryptography
   - Rational actors and assumed complete models of behavior in economics
-  - Blockchains as an "[isolated system](https://en.wikipedia.org/wiki/Isolated_system)" of sorts - external systems _cannot_ be reasoned about in the same way... we will talk about the Oracle Problem.
+  - Blockchains as an "[isolated system](https://en.wikipedia.org/wiki/Isolated_system)" of sorts - external systems _cannot_ be reasoned about in the same way...
+  We will talk about the Oracle Problem.
 - In _practice_ there are far more ["unknown unknowns"](#unknown-unknowns) and "black swan" behavior.
   More to come on that in this lesson.